-3 Burns & Company Limited, because of the change in retail merchandising conditions, are retiring from the retail business in Vanacouver in order to concentrate on their large wholesale and export business.
+3 Burns & Company Limited, because of the change in retail merchandising conditions, are retiring from the rotad business in Vanacouver in order to concentrate on their large wholesale and export business the change in ownership Operations of the change firm will be confined to Vancouver.
+North Vancouver.
+New Westminster, Goquitlam, Pert Moody and Langley Prairie.